 1. The Cooper Trooper Foundation

 What: The Cooper Trooper Foundation is a 501c3 non-profit organization committed to helping families battling childhood cancer.
-You’ll find pumpkins, gourds, and cornstalks at the Cooper Trooper Pumpkin Patch, but no kids area this year due to COVID.
+You’ll find pumpkins, gourds, and cornstalks at the Cooper Trooper Pumpkin Patch.
+Last year, there was no kids area, it hasn’t been updated yet to say if that will return this year.

-Note: Due to COVID-19, they will NOT accept cash or checks for purchases.
-However, they do accept all major credit cards, including contactless payments through apple pay, google pay, etc. They accept cash or checks for donations only.
+Note: Last year, the patch was cashless due to COVID-19, and only accepting all major credit cards, including contactless payments through apple pay, google pay, etc. They accept cash or checks for donations only.
 Additionally, donations may be added to a customer’s purchase for your convenience.

 Where: Corner of Cool Springs Blvd & Mallory Lane (in front of Walgreens)